dymmond/edgy/docs/migrations/migrations.md

 This applies to all Edgy commands.

+If a command is rejected or the migration graph is confusing, check [Troubleshooting](../troubleshooting.md).

 ### References

 Edgy's command-line interface is user-friendly.

 Edgy migrations use Alembic, so commands are similar, with two exceptions:

-* `makemigrations`: Calls Alembic's `migrate`.
+* `makemigrations`: Alias for `revision --autogenerate`.
 * `migrate`: Calls Alembic's `upgrade`.

 Edgy uses more intuitive names.

 ## Migrate to new non-nullable fields

 Sometimes you want to add fields to a model which are required afterwards in the database.
-Here are some ways to archive this.
+Here are some ways to achieve this.

 ### With explicit server_default (`allow_auto_compute_server_defaults=False`)